 Derby time is at the height of the January to July foaling season.
 Three years down the road, one of these frisky youngsters could be standing in the winner's circle at Churchill Downs.
-Through today, from Aristides, first Derby winner in 1875, to 2012 winner I'll Have Another and 2013 winner Orb, about 80 percent of Derby winners are bred in Kentucky.
+Through today, from Aristides, first Derby winner in 1875, to 2017 winner Always Dreaming, about 80 percent of Derby winners are bred in Kentucky.

-Contact the Lexington Convention and Visitors Bureau about guided and do-it-yourself tours of horse farms.
+Contact VisitLEX, Lexington's convention and visitors bureau about guided and do-it-yourself tours of horse farms.

 Bluegrass Note: Fine horses and horse racing have always been important in Lexington (in 1789 there were more horses than people).
 The area's central role in the Thoroughbred industry began during the Civil War, when horse breeders in Maryland, the Carolinas and Virginia moved their horses "west" for safety.
 They discovered that their horses thrived in the Bluegrass, thanks to lime inherently in the soil, the gently rolling terrain and the favorable weather conditions.
 By the 1930s, the Lexington Herald-Leader had a standing offer to give subscribers free papers on any day that no horse bred within a 50-mile radius of Lexington won a race at a major track - an event that no one can remember ever happening.

 Go for history at the world's first park devoted to the horse.

 You can look at a variety of Derby-related exhibits at the Kentucky Horse Park.
 This 1,200-acre farm complex devoted to all breeds of horses attracts over 900,000 visitors each year.